-Claire Hodson has been sacked and a new manager has stepped in.
-Since then the regime has become even more repressive and brutal.
+With the increased attention on the brutal conditions inside the CSCs, the regime has become even more repressive and brutal.
 The number of prisoners smashing up their cells, setting fire to their cells and themselves and other self-harmings has increased as a consequence.

-The limited attention that has been brought to the CSCs so far has provoked the prison system into behaving even more inhumanely in an attempt to silence the voices within it.
+The, still limited, attention that has been brought to the CSCs so far has provoked the prison system into behaving even more inhumanely in an attempt to silence the voices within it.
 It is therefore even more important that the pressure is increased on them.